 - Where authors have given their contact details at the bottom of the Q&A, this indicates that he or she may be willing to assist with any further enquiries related to the subject.
-However, enquirers should bear in mind that authors are National Health Service employees concerned with the care of patients in their employing organisation and may not be able to respond quickly.
-Entering the Q&A indicates that you have read, understood and accepted the above.
+However, enquirers should bear in mind that authors are NHS employees concerned with the care of patients in their employing organisation and may not be able to respond quickly.

 - The authors of Q&As are not responsible for the content of external websites and links are made available solely to indicate their potential usefulness to users of Medicines Resources.
 You must use your judgement to determine the accuracy and relevance of the information they contain.